Lennox Passage, Nova Scotia

-Not to be confused with Lennox Passage (waterway).

-Lennox Passage is a community in Richmond County, Nova Scotia.
-It borders Louisdale, Nova Scotia.
+Lennox Passage is a community in the Canadian province of Nova Scotia, located in Richmond County.
+It borders Louisdale.
 It was known as Lennox Ferry, but changed its name in the early 1900s.
 A bridge was completed in 1919 to connect Isle Madame.

+There is a submarine power cable in Lennox Passage.

+There is an associated adjacent Lennox Passage Provincial Park.